 Mini Facelift/ Mini Lift

 The Mini Facelift (mini lift or minimal incision facelift) is designed to reduce the appearance of common signs of early aging that are limited to the mid-facial area.
-This procedure is often particularly beneficial for our patients in their 40s and 50s who are experiencing mild skin inelasticity along the jawline and neck.
+This procedure, offered at our Princeton, NJ office, is often particularly beneficial for our patients in their 40s and 50s who are experiencing mild skin inelasticity along the jawline and neck.
 Mini face lifts accomplish many of the goals of a traditional full facelift, however with more severe drooping of the neck and jowl skin a full facelift provides a better, longer lasting result compared to a mini facelift.

 Mini Facelift Consultation

 The mini facelift consultation is very similar to the facelift consultation.
 During your one hour facelift consultation, a full medical history will be taken.
 The physical examination performed by facial plastic surgeon Eugenie Brunner, MD will focus on your age, genetics, skin type, skin elasticity, skin laxity, bone structure, soft tissue volume, and facial proportion.
 It is important for you to discuss any pre-existing conditions, allergies, and previous surgeries.
 Dr. Brunner will ask what you like and dislike about your face.
 Once Dr. Brunner understands your expectations, mutual, realistic goals can be set and a treatment plan will be formulated with you.